-BI-6630 Pentateuch (3 credits)
+BI-6630 Studies in the Pentateuch (3 credits)

 This course is an analysis of the Pentateuch.
 It includes a review of the content and structure of the Pentateuch; an analysis of its meaning and function with respect to its ancient Near Eastern context; close examination of particular texts from various genres embedded within the Pentateuch (narrative, poetic, and legal); and exploration of various themes (e.g., covenant, tabernacle, holiness, sacrifice); interaction with various methods of interpretation; and a consideration of how the Pentateuch relates to the New Testament and the contemporary church.
 Prerequisites: BI-5500 Hermeneutics and BI-5533 Old Testament History, Literature, and Theology.
+This course can be credited as a Bible elective.